M3.2 Earthquake 13 km SSE of Fern Forest, Hawaii — June 23, 2026

 How strong was the magnitude 3.2 earthquake near Fern Forest, Hawaii?

 The magnitude 3.2 earthquake that struck 13 km SSE of Fern Forest, Hawaii on June 23, 2026 at 19:00 UTC had a depth of 6.4 km.
+It was felt by 14 people with maximum shaking intensity of MMI 3.7 (light).
 For context, this was a minor earthquake typically detected only by instruments.

 Where did the earthquake occur?